 Fiona is a Chartered Accountant with experience in the professional services, chartered accounting and finance sectors.
 During her career, she has successfully led a wide range of strategic initiatives and Corporate Services teams including Finance, IT, HR and Knowledge and Information Services.
 In addition to her CFFO role, Fiona acts as Secretary to the Board of Trustees.
 Fiona is also on the National Executive for Social Service Providers Aotearoa.

 Prior to joining Youth Horizons in 2008, Michael worked as a Clinical Psychologist for an Auckland District Health Board psychotherapy service.
-Starting as Youth Horizons’ Clinical Director he played a key role in the implementation and evaluation of evidenced-based interventions such as Functional Family Therapy (FFT) and Treatment Foster Care Oregon (TFCO).
+Starting as Youth Horizons’ Clinical Director he played a key role in the implementation and evaluation of evidence-based interventions such as Functional Family Therapy (FFT) and Treatment Foster Care Oregon (TFCO).
 In 2013 Michael stepped into a national operations role, followed in 2018 by his appointment to his current role.
-In this capacity he works on the roll-out of new services within an implementation science framework.
-His aim is to assist staff to deliver high quality evidence-based interventions that measurably improve the lives of at-risk children and young people.
+In this capacity, he works on the roll-out of new services within an implementation science framework.
+His aim is to assist staff to deliver high-quality evidence-based interventions that measurably improve the lives of at-risk children and young people.

 Louisa is an experienced psychologist, having worked in practitioner and leadership roles in the UK and New Zealand.
 Louisa specialises in the psychological assessment and evidence based treatment of violence and offending behaviour and has designed and written structured therapeutic interventions specifically tailored to young people.
 As Clinical Director, Louisa aims to ensure that Youth Horizons continues to deliver excellence in clinical practice whilst maintaining a child-focused approach.